haleypruittcc/NetworkSecurityGroups-NSGs-andInspectingNetworkProtocols/README.md

    - Observe the immadiate non-stop spam of traffic, because the RDP (protocol) is constantly showing you a live stream from one computer to another , therefore traffic is always being transmitted.

   🎉Finally!
 You are done experiences performing activites on the Newtwork!🎉

+   Make sure after you done delete your Resource Groups.
+If you don't know how to click [here](https://github.com/haleypruittcc/ResourcegroupandHelloworld)